ALTER TABLE Syntax

 See section 1.8.4 MySQL Differences Compared To SQL-92.

-that is created as shown here:
+begin with a table t1 that is created as shown here:

 mysql> CREATE TABLE t1 (a INTEGER,b CHAR(10));

-To rename the table from t1
+To rename the table from t1 to t2:

 mysql> ALTER TABLE t1 RENAME t2;

-To change column a
+To change column a from INTEGER to TINYINT NOT NULL

-(leaving the name the same), and to change column b
+(leaving the name the same), and to change column b from

-as well as renaming it from b
+CHAR(10) to CHAR(20) as well as renaming it from b to

 mysql> ALTER TABLE t2 MODIFY a TINYINT NOT NULL, CHANGE b c CHAR(20);

-To add a new TIMESTAMP
+To add a new TIMESTAMP column named d:

 mysql> ALTER TABLE t2 ADD d TIMESTAMP;

-To add an index on column d
+To add an index on column d, and make column a the primary key:

 mysql> ALTER TABLE t2 ADD INDEX (d), ADD PRIMARY KEY (a);

-To remove column c
+To remove column c:

 mysql> ALTER TABLE t2 DROP COLUMN c;

-To add a new AUTO_INCREMENT
+To add a new AUTO_INCREMENT integer column named c:

-mysql> ALTER TABLE t2 ADD c INT UNSIGNED NOT NULL AUTO_INCREMENT, ADD INDEX (c);
+mysql> ALTER TABLE t2 ADD c INT UNSIGNED NOT NULL AUTO_INCREMENT,

-Note that we indexed c
+Note that we indexed c, because AUTO_INCREMENT columns must be

-indexed, and also that we declare c
+indexed, and also that we declare c as NOT NULL, because

-indexed columns cannot be NULL
+indexed columns cannot be NULL.

-column, column values are filled in
+When you add an AUTO_INCREMENT column, column values are filled in

 with sequence numbers for you automatically.
 You can set the first

-sequence number by executing SET INSERT_ID=#
+sequence number by executing SET INSERT_ID=# before

-or using the AUTO_INCREMENT = #
+ALTER TABLE or using the AUTO_INCREMENT = # table option.

-See section 5.5.6 SET
+See section 5.5.6 SET Syntax.

 With MyISAM tables, if you don't change the AUTO_INCREMENT